 The buprenorphine issue brief illustrates steps prisons and jails can take to optimize prescribing capacity and make real progress in the fight against opioid use disorder.

-Dr. Gibson joins the authors of the issue brief and other experts in a webinar, Evidence-Based Treatment of Opioid Use Disorder in Correctional Settings: What Every Clinician Should Know, on June 22.
+Dr. Gibson joins the authors of the issue brief and other experts in a webinar (now available on demand), Evidence-Based Treatment of Opioid Use Disorder in Correctional Settings: What Every Clinician Should Know.